datalad-handbook/book/docs/basics/101-105-install.rst

    $ datalad status --annex all

-This shows you how much data of the total data is present locally.
+This shows you how much of the total content is present locally.
 With one file, it is only a fraction of the total size.

 Let's ``get`` a few more recordings, just because it was so mesmerizing to watch